Semiparametric fiducial inference for Cox models: Introduction

 We establish an asymptotic theory that verifies the frequentist validity of the proposed fiducial approach.
 First, we prove the consistency of the proposed fiducial point estimator.
 Next, we establish a Bernstein–von Mises theorem for the fiducial distribution.
 As a consequence of the Bernstein–von Mises theorem, the proposed confidence intervals provide asymptotically correct coverage, and the proposed fiducial estimator is first-order asymptotically equivalent to the maximum partial likelihood estimator.
 It is noteworthy that the proposed point estimator works well in scenarios when the classic maximum partial likelihood estimator fails.

 The remainder of the article is organized as follows.
-In Section~\ref{sec:method}, we take a new look at the Cox model from a data generating perspective and derive our generalized fiducial distribution for our parameter of interest.
-We then propose a novel conic optimization-based Gibbs sampler to sample from the fiducial distribution.
+In Section~\ref{sec:method}, we take a new look at the Cox model from a data generating perspective and derive our generalized fiducial distribution for our parameter of interest. \yf{We use the Cox proportional hazards model both because of its foundational role in survival analysis and in memory of Sir David Cox.} We then propose a novel conic optimization-based Gibbs sampler to sample from the fiducial distribution.
 In Section~\ref{sec:theory}, we develop consistency and asymptotic normality for the proposed fiducial estimator.
 In Section~\ref{sec:simulation}, we demonstrate the superiority of our estimator compared to the maximum likelihood estimator through simulation studies.
 Section~\ref{sec:extension} provides several extensions of the proposed method to other semiparametric models.
 Section~\ref{sec:real} describes a real data application on modern HIV trials.
 The article concludes with a discussion of future work in Section~\ref{sec:discussion}.
-Additional results and proofs are provided in the Appendix.
+Additional results and proofs are provided in the Appendix and Supplementary Material.